Bruno Pontecorvo: Early life and education

-He enterered the University of Pisa intending to study engineering, but after two years he decided to switch to physics in 1931.
+He entered the University of Pisa intending to study engineering, but after two years, he decided to switch to physics in 1931.
 On the advice of his brother Guido, he decided to study at the University of Rome La Sapienza, where Enrico Fermi had gathered together a group of promising young scientists known as the Via Panisperna boys after the name of the street where the Institute of Physics of Rome University was then situated.
-At the age of 18 he was admitted to the third year of Physics.
+At the age of 18, he was admitted to the third year of Physics.
 Fermi described Pontecorvo as "scientifically one of the brightest men with whom I have come in contact in my scientific career".
 As their youngest member, the group nicknamed him Cucciolo, which means "puppy".

 In 1934, Pontecorvo contributed to Fermi's famous experiment showing the properties of slow neutrons that led the way to the discovery of nuclear fission.
 Pontecorvo's name was included on the Via Panisperna boys' patent "To increase the production of artificial radioactivity with neutron bombardment".
 He was made a temporary assistant at the Royal Institute of Physics on 1 November 1934 and the University of Rome, and on 7 November, he was listed as co-author, along with Fermi and Rasetti, of a landmark paper on slow neutrons that reported that hydrogen slowed neutrons more than heavy elements, and that slow neutrons were more easily absorbed.
 An Italian patent was granted for the process in October 1935, in the name of Fermi, Pontecorvo, Edoardo Amaldi, Franco Rasetti and Emilio Segrè.
 A US patent was granted on 2 July 1940.